 How to Protect Yourself in a Divorce

 The first thing you should do when you are contemplating a divorce is to speak to a reputable divorce attorney about your options (as though you were expecting us to say differently).
 You don’t want to rush into anything that may end up damaging your case, or that may result in dire financial consequences down the line.
-We do offer free consultations to discuss your concerns.

 If you are wondering how to protect your assets in a divorce, the first step is to start living separately on paper – which means closing joint credit cards, and setting up your own bank account.
 You may wish to deposit some joint money into your new bank account, but understand that, at some point, the transfer will be accounted for.